Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 Self-serve request updates

-Syncs are a two-way street.
+Integration is a two-way street.
 So not only do incoming requests carry every bit of information entered by the requester, but the information entered from the backlog side is also synced over to the requester’s tool.
 This gives developers the ability to add comments and ask questions from their tool, knowing that the requester will see it.
 Regular status reports can be added to these requests directly, meaning that requesters can independently get the information they need.
 This means fewer meetings, emails, and distractions for everyone involved.

 A software development backlog workflow with Unito